greenelab/ben_heil_dissertation/manuscript.md

 Testing various methods from Sebastian Ruder’s multitask learning review paper could help find a heuristic for how similar phenotypes should be in multitask learning [@arxiv:1706.05098].

 For the most part the studies in this review either learn how to diagnose a specific phenotype with a small dataset, or learn more classes by studying TCGA data.
-We believe that there is an opportunity for datasets to be created from Recount3 and Refine.bio [@doi:10.1186/s13059-021-02533-6; @url:https://www.refine.bio] data that would be able to predict phenotypes other than just cancer on a large dataset.
+We believe that there is an opportunity for datasets to be created from Refine.bio (https://www.refine.bio/) and Recount3 [@doi:10.1186/s13059-021-02533-6] data that would be able to predict phenotypes other than just cancer on a large dataset.
 The consistent preprocessing for these resources makes their gene expression data much easier to use with machine learning methods.

 **Conclusion and Perspectives**